danascheider/skyrim_inventory_management/docs/api/resources/shopping-lists.md

 ## POST /shopping_lists

 Creates a new shopping list for the authenticated user.
 If the user does not already have a master list, a master list will also be created automatically.
-The response includes the newly created shopping list.
+The response is an array that includes the newly created shopping list(s).

 The request does not have to include a body.
 If it does, the body should include a `"shopping_list"` object with an optional `"title"` key, the only attribute that can be set on the shopping list via request data.
-If you don't include a title, your list will be titled "My List n", where _n_ is an integer equal to the highest numbered default list title you have.
-For example, if you have lists titled "My List 1", "My List 3", and "My List 4", your new list will be titled "My List 5".
+If you don't include a title, your list will be titled "My List N", where _N_ is an integer equal to the highest numbered default list title you have.
+For example, if you have lists titled "My List 1", "My List 3", and "My List 4" and you don't specify a title for your new list, your new list will be titled "My List 5".

 There are a few validations and automatic changes made to titles: